 - They should be relatively free of mud and dirt and naked (no blankets, no bell boots, and no bandages).

 Receiving the results:

 Health Certificates: Certificates of Veterinary Inspection (CVI), more commonly known as “health certificates,” are required for each horse when traveling out of state (or country).
-Most horse shows are also starting to require CVI’s for horses entered to compete regardless of their origin.
+Most horse shows require CVI’s for horses entered to compete regardless of their origin.
 Health certificates are traditionally valid for 30 days, although some shows have more stringent requirements (like 72 hours).
 For a health certificate/CVI to be written, ECO needs to examine your horse to ensure that he/she is healthy.
 We must also have a current negative Coggins test and need the following information:

 - Origin/current location of the horse

 - Owner information (if separate from the origin)

 - Shipper-who is shipping your horse?
 If commercial, address of the shipper

 - Vaccine history, especially since some states/shows require specific vaccines prior to entry.